upbound/docs/content/cli/command-reference/xpkg/init.md

 ### `up xpkg init`

 #### Arguments
-* `-p, --package-root` - The location where the new `crossplane.yaml` file will be written.
+* `-p, --package-root` - Where to write a new `crossplane.yaml` file.
 Must be a location without an existing `crossplane.yaml` file.
 Default is the current directory.
 * `-t, --type [configuration | provider]` - Runs a `configuration` wizard or `provider` wizard to generate the specific `crossplane.yaml` file.